 Rhode Island will utilize all indicators to meaningfully differentiate and classify schools into a five star system.
 Beyond providing a classification, the system will signal to communities what is important and incentivize positive change that will benefit students through collective responsibility.
-Schools will receive points for each indicator based on performance.
-Schools can earn one to four points on the English language arts and mathematics Proficiency Indexes, Composite Graduation Rate, and the English Language Proficiency Progress Index, with four points earned by achieving the associated 2025 state goal.
+As described above in A.4.iv, schools will receive points for each indicator based on their performance.
+Schools can earn one to four points on the English language arts and mathematics Proficiency Indexes and the English Language Proficiency Progress Index, with four points earned by achieving the associated 2025 state goal.
+Schools can earn one to five points on the Composite Graduation Rate indicator, with one point indicating schools with one third or more students not graduating in four years, and five points earned by achieving the 2025 state goal.
 Schools can earn one to three points on all other indicators.
-Based on classification rules, schools will receive a one to five star rating.
+Based on the classification rules, schools will receive a one to five star rating.
+If a school does not report data for any indicator where it meets the minimum n-size, that school will not be eligible for a five star rating.
 The table below outlines the classification rules.
 Additional rules (e.g., Commissioner's Seal) will be introduced for the Class of 2021.

 Schools identified for comprehensive support and improvement will receive one star with the additional label.
 Because the overall performance of schools identified for targeted support and improvement can vary, these schools may have a classification of one, two, three, or four stars with the additional label.
 English language arts and mathematics points were combined for the achievement and growth classification rules.
-The Exceeds Expectations for English language arts and mathematics, Chronic Absenteeism, and Suspension Indicators were also combined for classification rules.
+The Exceeds Expectations for English language arts and mathematics, Student Chronic Absenteeism, Teacher Chronic Absenteeism, and Suspension Indicators were also combined for classification rules.
 A school would need to meet all criteria in a row (see below) to earn the corresponding star rating.
+Each school will receive the highest star rating for which it meets the criteria for all applicable indicators.

 School Classification Rules Achievement: ELA and Math (Max.
 8 points) Growth: ELA and Math (Max.
 6 point) English Language Proficiency (Max.
-4 points) Graduation Rate (HS Only) (Max 4 points) Exceeds (ELA/Math) Absenteeism and Suspension (Max.
-12 points) Targeted Support and Improvement: Subgroups School Rating 6 or more points (3 or 4 points each) 4 or more points (2 or 3 points each) 3 or more points 3 or more points 10 or more points None identified 5 or more points (2-4 points each) 4 or more points (2 or 3 points each) 2 or more points 3 or more points 8 or more points 1 identified subgroup maximum 7 or more points OR 9 or more points ' NA 2 or more points 6 or more points 1 or more identified subgroup 5 or more points 4 or more points
+4 points) Graduation Rate (HS Only) (Max 5 points) Exceeds (ELA/Math) Absenteeism (Student/Teacher) and Suspension (Max.
+15 points) Targeted Support and Improvement: Subgroups School Rating 6 or more points (3 or 4 points each) 4 or more points (2 or 3 points each) 3 or more points 4 or more points 12 or more points None identified 5 or more points (2-4 points each) 4 or more points (2 or 3 points each) 2 or more points 4 or more points 10 or more points 1 identified subgroup maximum 7 or more points 2 or more points 3 or more points 7 or more points Could have multiple identified subgroups 5 or more points 1 or more points 2 or more points 5 or more points Could have multiple identified subgroups 2 or more points (1 point each) 2 or more points (1 point each) 1 or more points 1 or more points 5 or more points Could have multiple identified subgroups